 - a – Intercept

 This can be interpreted by assuming a simple scenario.
 Here we are taking the relationship between the prices of antique collection for auction and the duration of its age.
 The more an antique gets older, the more the price it fetches.
 Assuming that we have set data for the last 50 items which had been auctioned, we can predict what will be the future auction prices be based on the age of the item.
 Using this data, we can build a regression equation.

 The regression formula which can set up a relation between age and price is as follows:

 - Here the dependent factor is Y. Y represents the price of each item to be auctioned, whereas the independent factor is X, which determines the age.

 - Parameters β0 and β1 are parameters that are not known and will be estimated by the equation.

 - β0 is a constant that is used to define the linear trend line intercepts the Y-axis.

 - β1 is a constant that demonstrates the magnitude of change in the value of the dependent variable as a related function of the change implied to the independent variables.

 - This is basically called the slope of the equation.
-When the slope is liner it means there is a proportionate relationship between age and price and where the slope is inverse it means the relationship is indirectly proportional
+When the slope is a liner, it means there is a proportionate relationship between age and price, and where the slope is inverse, it means the relationship is indirectly proportional.

 - The error can be defined as the noise or variation in the target variable and is random in nature.